Eat rhubarb all year with these forcing techniques

 Quick Jump to Related pages

-Growing Rhubarb Forcing Rhubarb Rhubarb Stepping Stones Rhubarb Recipes from the past Rhubarb Recipes
+Growing Rhubarb Forcing Rhubarb Rhubarb Recipes

 Rhubarb has culinary and medicinal benefits FORCING RHUBARB

-For those who love to eat fresh rhubarb and are disapointed when the last stalks are harvested, pine no more for this treat during the winter months.
+For those who love to eat fresh rhubarb and are disappointed when the last stalks are harvested, pine no more for this treat during the winter months.
 Rhubarb, like daffodils and hyacinth, can be forced to grow indoors during its off season.
 It needs a minimal cool period.

 Before the ground freezes, but after all the tops had died, dig up one or more plants.
 Plants that are about three years old work well with this technique.
 Place them in tubs with soil around the roots and cover with straw to prevent them from drying out.
 You want them to be able to freeze, so don't put a thick blanket of straw over them.
 Leave them outside for a couple of weeks in below thirty two degrees F weather.
 NOTE (1)

 Now is the time to bring them inside.
-A basement, greenhouse or heated garage where the temperature is between fity to sixty degrees F. To have success in forcing rhubarb, there are three important factors that need to be followed.
+A basement, greenhouse or heated garage where the temperature is between fifty to sixty degrees F. To have success in forcing rhubarb, there are three important factors that need to be followed.

 • Good ventilation is required to prevent mould.